ocean-tracking-network/node-manager-training/_episodes/14_movers_notebooks.md

 Moving platform missing metadata should be reported to the Node in the template provided here: [Moving Platforms Metadata](https://members.oceantrack.org/data/data-collection).
 This spreadsheet file will contain one or more missions (rows) of the moving platform: identifiers, instruments used, and deployment/recovery times.

-1. Quality control `MOVING PLATFORMS METADATA`
+1. Quality control the `MOVING PLATFORMS METADATA` spreadsheet.
+If any modification save revised version as `_QCed.xlsx`

 1.1 Visually check for any missing information and inconsistant or formatting issues in the **essential** columns (in dark-green backgroup color)?
 Column names and example data are shown as below:
  * PLATFORM_ID: e.g. `OTN-GL-1` (recommand in uppercase alphanumerics).